evilsloth/gitlab-ce-tools/README.md

 ## Demo

-Newest version (build from the most recent commit on master branch) can be found [HERE](https://evilsloth.github.io/gitlab-ce-tools/).
+Current version (built from the most recent commit on master branch) can be found [HERE](https://evilsloth.github.io/gitlab-ce-tools/).

 ## Features